 Details of the cornice

-At the time of Margaret Palazzo Madama was a complex of buildings of different sizes and shapes, which were bought by Cardinal Giovanni de' Medici (the future Pope Leo X) in the early XVIth century; he and his family had other properties (Palazzo Medici Lante) in the same neighbourhood.
+At the time of Margaret of Parma Palazzo Madama was a complex of buildings of different sizes and shapes, which were bought by Cardinal Giovanni de' Medici (the future Pope Leo X) in the early XVIth century; he and his family had other properties (Palazzo Medici Lante) in the same neighbourhood.

 Relief above the entrance showing a lion's skin, a reference to Hercules; (inset) details of the etching by Giuseppe Vasi showing the coats of arms of the Medici family (left-1754 edition) and of Pope Benedict XIV (right-later edition)

 Palazzo Madama became the Embassy of the Grand Duchy of Tuscany to the Papal State.
 In 1755 Pope Benedict XIV bought the palace to relocate there the office of Governatore di Roma (a sort of Chief Police Officer), previously in Palazzo Nardini and the coat of arms of the Medici was replaced by that of the Pope.
 Vasi retouched his etching to reflect the change.
 The Embassy of the Grand Duchy was moved to Palazzo di Fiorenza.